Skip to content

 3 thin lemon slices Salt & Pepper

-2. Combine all ingredients into a bowl and vacuum seal or use the water displacement method with a Ziploc bag once the temperature has reached 150oF
+2. Combine all ingredients into a bag and vacuum seal or use the water displacement method with a Ziploc bag once the temperature has reached 150F

 3. Cook for a minimum of 1 hour and up to 4 hours.